TommyNeeld/private-company-insights/README.md

 | Financial Services, Health Care, Sports           | 1     |
 | Financial Services, Health Care, Lending and I... | 1     |
 ...

-#### Combining taxonomy info

-Each company has useful taxonomy categorizing information to hand, these include a company description, an 'old' industry classification, category grouping and tags.